US election 2024: Trump wins

 Pick a market

-Trade the US election by speculating on markets such as indices, shares, forex and commodities.
-The US election could impact financial instruments including the US 30, USD/JPY and Gold.
+Trade post-election by speculating on markets such as indices, shares, forex and commodities.
+Trump's victory could impact financial instruments such as US 30, USD/JPY or Gold.

 • 3

-Keep up to date with US election news
+Keep up to date with US political and economic news

 Keep your finger on the pulse with Reuters news and Morningstar stock data (available in our trading platform to live account holders), and get expert insights from our team of analysts.